 Foster community involvement: Organise awareness campaigns about the importance of drain maintenance.
 Encourage residents to report issues and participate in appropriate maintenance activities.
-Consider employing a dedicated lengthsman to oversee drain and tree maintenance, defining their role and integration with existing council services.
+Consider employing a dedicated lengthsman to oversee drain and tree maintenance, including a feasibility study examining their potential responsibilities, whether the position could be shared between parishes, expected costs, and how they would integrate with existing council services.